-Revised Total Coliform Rule Implementation in Wyoming and Tribal Lands in EPA Region 8
+Revised Total Coliform Rule Implementation in Wyoming and on Tribal Lands in EPA Region 8

 Overview of the Rule

-The Revised Total Coliform Rule (RTCR) aims to increase public health protection through the reduction of potential pathways for fecal contamination in the distribution system of a public water system (PWS).
+The Revised Total Coliform Rule (RTCR) increases public health protection by reducing potential pathways for fecal contamination in the distribution system of a public water system (PWS).

 So what do you need to know?

 Do you want to get credit for the RTCR samples that you collect each month?
 The most common way for samples to not be credited to your water system is when the samples are not properly labeled when sent to the lab.
 Such incomplete labeling results in EPA issuing dozens of RTCR Monitoring Violations each year.
 Don’t let that happen to you!
 Proper labeling of lab sample bottles and Chain of Custody forms for each Total Coliform sample collected is a critical part of staying in compliance with the National Primary Drinking Water Regulations.
 RTCR and GWR Sample Labeling Instructions contains a short description of the three types of samples that may be required under the RTCR.
 There is also information regarding source water samples that may be required under the Ground Water Rule.